 3. Storage and security of personal information

 We store personal information collected in administrative files (both material and electronic copies) at our premises.
-We will take steps to protect your information from loss, misuse, alteration or from unauthorised access, modification or disclosure.
-We will use all reasonable efforts to safeguard the confidentiality of all information collected.
-These efforts include filing client’s paperwork in locked cabinets, restricted physical access to our system.
+We take reasonable steps to protect your information from interference, loss, misuse, alteration or from unauthorised access, modification or disclosure.
+We use all reasonable efforts to safeguard the confidentiality of all information collected.
+These efforts include putting in place suitable procedures to safeguard the information, including restricting physical and electronic access to our database.

 GIANT regularly reviews security and encryption technologies and will strive to protect your personal information as fully as we protect our own confidential information.